If you are local to the Philadelphia area and into fitness, especially running, today is a HUGE day! The Broad Street Run lottery was announced!

 Look for group training runs that you can join.
 I stopped at Philadelphia Runner over this past weekend and they have training groups that you join that also include training plans.
 Keep an eye out on Facebook + Instagram, someone most likely will post about training group runs.

 Stretch, Foam Roll, and Repeat

-Make time for it, schedule it if you have to by heading out for your run a tad earlier or cut the run a tiny bit short to make time for.
+Make time for it by scheduling it if you have to.
+Head out for your run a tad earlier or cut the run a tiny bit short to make time for it.
 You will thank me later.